ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ## Introduction

-The **Game Performance & IT Monitoring Dashboard** is a **real-time monitoring tool** designed to track system performance metrics and optimize gaming experiences.
-It provides users with detailed insights into their CPU, GPU, RAM, disk usage, and network performance while offering optimization recommendations tailored to their system specifications.
+The **Game Performance** & **IT Monitoring Dashboard** is my final year IT Management project, developed as part of my 4th-year finals project.
+This real-time monitoring and optimization tool is designed to enhance gaming performance by providing comprehensive system insights.
+It tracks CPU and GPU usage, temperatures, RAM consumption, disk activity, and network performance, ensuring gamers have a clear view of their system’s health.
+Equipped with threshold-based alerts, historical performance tracking, and Steam API integration, it helps optimize system resources, detect installed games, and provide tailored recommendations.
+Additionally, I am implementing an in-game overlay feature, allowing players to monitor system performance without exiting their game.
+Future enhancements include cloud-based monitoring, AI-driven game optimization, and multi-system performance tracking across LAN environments.

 ---